jfrog/log-analytics-prometheus/README.md

 # URL to access Artifactory
 echo "http://${SERVICE_IP}/"
 ```

+4. Browse to the URL above and login to Artifactory with the default credentials: `admin`/`password`
+   1. Follow initial setup wizard
+   2. You will need to enter a valid Artifactory license.
+If needed, get a free trial license from [here](https://jfrog.com/start-free/)

-4. Using the Artifactory UI, generate an [admin access token](https://jfrog.com/help/r/how-to-generate-an-access-token-video/artifactory-creating-access-tokens-in-artifactory).
+5. In the Artifactory UI, go to "Administration" -> "User Management" -> "Access Tokens" and generate an [admin access token](https://jfrog.com/help/r/how-to-generate-an-access-token-video/artifactory-creating-access-tokens-in-artifactory).
 Using the generated token, create a Kubernetes generic secret for the token - using one of the following methods

 ```shell
 kubectl create secret generic jfrog-admin-token --from-file=token=<path_to_token_file> -n ${INST_NAMESPACE}